asset-pipe/asset-pipe-css-writer/README.md

 2. fetch a name and version from the nearest package.json to the file
 3. bundle the css found in the file (resolving any @import statements and inlining them)
+4. run autoprefixer and cssnano to optimize and minimize the CSS
-4. put all this together in an object (See Output data format below)
+5. put all this together in an object (See Output data format below)

 The module provides a readable stream of the resulting objects.